GauvainD/GRAFT/README.md

 - `examples`: Various example schemas.
 - `experiments`: Datasets used for the experiments in the paper as well as results.
 - `src`: Source code.
+- `test_inputs`: Fixture schemas used by the test suite.

 ## Requirements